rush-db/rushdb/docs/docs/python-sdk/records/import-data.md

 - Imports are processed in batches for optimal database performance
 - Consider using transactions for large imports to ensure data consistency
 - For very large datasets (millions of records), consider breaking the import into multiple smaller operations
+- For upsert imports, prefer stable unique keys in `mergeBy` to reduce match overhead.